c-bengen54/cs-projects/README.md

 - **Transaction History**: The program also keeps track of the total balance across all transactions, allowing users to see their overall financial status.

-- **Password Hashing and Login System**: The program allows for users to login using differentiated accounts with hashed passwords which uses SHA-256.
+- **Password Hashing and Login System**: The program allows users to log in using differentiated accounts with hashed passwords that use SHA-256.

-- **Java backend and HTML frontend**: The program uses an HTML frontend to display to users the programs functionality, while the Java backend handles frontend -> server interaction.
+- **Java backend and HTML frontend**: The program uses an HTML frontend to display to users the program's functionality, while the Java backend handles frontend -> server interaction.

 ---